rust-lang/rust/src/doc/rustc-dev-guide/src/asm.md

 The `asm!` macro is implemented in `rustc_builtin_macros` and outputs an `InlineAsm` AST node.
-The template string is parsed using `fmt_macros`, positional and named operands are resolved to explicit operand indicies.
+The template string is parsed using `fmt_macros`, positional and named operands are resolved to explicit operand indices.
 Since target information is not available to macro invocations, validation of the registers and register classes is deferred to AST lowering.

 ## HIR